Trailblazerr1/reddit-app-clone/README.md

 # reddit-app-clone
 reddit app clone for android and ios
+Made with love by: Ionic and Angular